BingkeZhu/ADFormer/README.md

 ## 🤗Acknowledgements

-- Thanks to [MaskFormer](https://github.com/facebookresearch/MaskFormer) for their wonderful work and code!
+- Thanks to [MaskFormer](https://github.com/facebookresearch/MaskFormer) and [RegAD](https://github.com/MediaBrain-SJTU/RegAD) for their wonderful work and code!

 ## 📖BibTeX